hasura/ndc-hub/.github/pull-request-template.md

 <!-- If there's a relevant issue or discussion, on Linear, GitHub, Slack etc, reference it here. -->

 <!--
+## CONNECTOR REGISTRY UPDATES REQUIRED DOCS LABELS

-Note: All features must be documented on ddn-docs.
+Note: All connector features must be documented on ddn-docs.

-> **You MUST add ONE of these labels:**
+> **To have your connector update PR approved you MUST add ONE of these labels:**
    - `docs-updated`
    - `docs-not-required`
 -->